GurjotGrewal123/SodukoSolver/README.md

 This is a sudoku solver using the backtracking algorithm.
-I am working on a GUI to visually play the game as well.
+It includes a GUI to play the game aswell!